mjvesa/shoplifter/readme.md

 ========
 The language is an AOT transpiler based on RPN syntax.
-It can be transpiled into a near idiomatic form of most procedural languages (including C like, Lisp like and SSA forms).
+It can be transpiled into a near idiomatic form of most procedural languages (including C like, Lisp like and Assembly forms).
 Other features:

     * Minimal compiler (Pascal version around 300 lines)
     * Meta language for writing targets, object language for programs